 You can choose and subscribe to a DDoS protected DNS.

 All plans provide unlimited Layer 3-7 DDoS Protection.
-Whichever you pick from them, you will be able to use 4 DDoS protected DNS servers, 27 Anycast locations and unlimited DNS records and DNS queries.
-For big companies, we recommend our Enterprise subscription with 1000 DNS zones that you can manage.
+Whichever you pick from them, you will be able to use 4 DDoS protected DNS servers, 27 Anycast locations and unlimited DNS queries.
+For big companies, we recommend our DDoS Protection L subscription with 400 DNS zones that you can manage.

 It adds resilience, reduce the outage periods by answering requests even if the Master is down.